syedumerahmedcode/springboot-test-tutorial/README.md

 The aim of this project is to show case the different ways in which a spring boot application can be tested.
 This project is supposed to be a cook book for writing tests and hence contains various types of unit tests as well as some integration tests.

+For this project, a simple student application is realized containing a Student _Entity_ which stores the following:

+- id
+- name
+- email
+- gender(An _enum_ containing values MALE, FEMALE and OTHER)

+We have a _Service_ which is used **add**, **delete** and **getAllStudents**.
+This service is exposed to the outside world via a _Controller_.

+All of this is tested via unit tests as well as (some) integration tests.

 ## Out Of Scope

 Some integration tests such as _@SpringBootTest_ are not part of this project as they proved too complex to implement and I was constantly running into problems while implementing them.